WRAPUP 2-Olympics-Another record on track, Belarus sprinter heads for Poland | Sports-Games

 - Japan

-Another athletics world record was obliterated at the Olympics on Wednesday, as athletes coped with the heat of political and diplomatic controversy as well as Tokyo's broiling summer weather https://www.reuters.com/lifestyle/sports/soccer-swedes-canada-ask-womens-gold-medal-match-be-moved-2021-08-04.
+Another athletics world record was obliterated at the Olympics on Wednesday, as athletes coped with the heat of political and diplomatic controversy as well as Tokyo's broiling summer weather.

 McLaughlin trailed teammate Dalilah Muhammad coming off the last hurdle but sprinted past her to win gold in 51.46 seconds in a thrilling finish that chopped nearly half a second off her own June record.
 "I saw Dalilah ahead of me with one to go.
 I just thought, 'Run your race'," McLaughlin said.
 "The race doesn't really start until hurdle seven.
 I just wanted to go out there and give it everything I had."

-The IOC said it was investigating the case, which began after the sprinter publicly criticized her coaches during the Games, which end on Sunday.
-The IOC also said it was awaiting a formal explanation from Chinese Olympic officials as to why two gold medallists wore badges featuring Mao, the founding leader of the People's Republic of China when Olympic rules bar political statements on the podium.
+The IOC said it was investigating the case, which began after the sprinter publicly criticised her coaches during the Games, which end on Sunday.
+The IOC also said it was awaiting a formal explanation from Chinese Olympic officials as to why two gold medallists wore badges featuring Mao, the founding leader of the People's Republic of China, when Olympic rules bar political statements on the podium.

 At the same time, the IOC expressed condolences to silver medallist Saunders after learning of her mother's death.
 "You will understand that given these circumstances the process is fully suspended for the time being," said spokesman Mark Adams.